MullinsLab/dwindling/README.md

 ## Usage:

-    dwindling-reads [--csv] ::: <stage1> <files> [::: <stage2> <files> [::: <stage3> <files>]
+    dwindling-reads [--csv] --stage <stage1> <files> [--stage <stage2> <files> [--stage <stage3> <files>] dwindling-reads --help
-    dwindling-reads --help

 This program collates summary information from a set of next-gen sequencing paired-end reads at each stage of your pipeline.

-Each stage is separated by three colons (:::), followed by two to four arguments.
+Each stage is specified by --stage, followed by two to four arguments.
 The first argument is an arbitrary name of your choosing to identify that stage.
 Both FastQ (uncompressed and gzipped) and BAM files are supported.
 FastQ stages must specify at least two files for forward and reverse reads.
 An optional third file may be specified for single-end orphans, such as those commonly produced by quality trimmers.
 BAM stages must specify only a single .bam file.

 CSV output may be piped into dwindling-plot to produce an SVG plot of the read counts through the various stages.